shuaibiyy/awesome-tf/README.md

 - [Terraforming 1Password](https://blog.agilebits.com/2018/01/25/terraforming-1password/) - How 1Password migrated from CloudFormation to Terraform.
 - [Tutorial: How to Use Terraform to Deploy OpenStack Workloads](http://www.stratoscale.com/blog/openstack/tutorial-how-to-use-terraform-to-deploy-openstack-workloads/) - Illustrates how easy it is to use the OpenStack Terraform provider to deploy a web server.
 - [Zero Downtime Updates with HashiCorp Terraform](https://www.hashicorp.com/blog/zero-downtime-updates-with-terraform) - Ensuring zero downtime of your infrastructure.
+- [Google Cloud Platform for 10$ a month using terraform](https://github.com/nufailtd/terraform-budget-gcp) - Shows how to use terraform to create a secure Google Kubernetes Cluster, Google Cloud Run Services and other infrastructure elements for less than [10$](https://nufailtd.github.io/budget-gcp/) a month.

 ### Multi-Environment Configuration